PeterDieter/HGS-VRPTW-OOH/README.md

 ```

-## To the make the code work
+## To make the code work

-We use `make` to create an executable.
-To create this executable run:
+To create the executable run:

 ```
 cd source